Are you interested in joining the team of one of the nation’s most adventurous performing arts centers?

 KNOWLEDGE, SKILLS, AND ABILITIES

-- Strong written and verbal communication skills and superior attention to detail
+- Excellent communication skills and superior attention to detail

 PREFERRED QUALIFICATIONS

-- An undergraduate, pre-professional, or equivalent experience in fundraising and/or administration is preferred but not required
+- An undergraduate, pre-professional, or equivalent experience in accounting and/or a related field is preferred but not required

 LOCATION